The Karolinska Institutet (KI) is a research-led Swedish medical university in the Stockholm area, with visiting addresses in Solna and Huddinge.

 Tips to Get Into Karolinska Institute

-We hope you have a successful application procedure and get in without much hassle.
-Here are 3 key tips that may help you get admitted to Karolinska Institute.
+We hope you have a successful application process and get in without much hassle.
+Here are three key tips that may help you prepare a stronger application to Karolinska Institutet.

 Tip 1.
 Read the Instructions on the Website